wmww/gtk-layer-shell/README.md

 ### Running the Tests
 * `ninja -C build test`

-## Using the Library
-* `gtk-layer-demo` is installed if examples are enabled.
-Its UI exposes all features of the library, and it's useful for testing layer shell support in compositors
-* [gtk-layer-shell.h](include/gtk-layer-shell.h) shows the full API, which can be used directly in C or C++
-* [examples/simple-example.c](examples/simple-example.c) is a minimal working C app
-* [examples/demo/](examples/demo/) contains the code for `gtk-layer-demo` (a more complex app)
-* The easiest way to build C and C++ apps is to use the `gtk-layer-shell-0` pkg-config package.
-Refer to your build system or the pkg-config docs for further instructions
-* [examples/vala-standalone](examples/vala-standalone) contains a minimal working standalone Vala project, see [the readme](examples/vala-standalone/README.md) for details
-* [examples/simple-example.py](examples/simple-example.py) contains sample Python code

 ## Licensing
 GTK Layer Shell is licensed under the GNU Lesser General Public License version 3.0 or any later version.